 The inflorescence consists of long stalked terminal branched clusters (cymes) that are usually 1 inch round balls covered with tiny flowers.
 These heads are contracted umbels; the clusters can also spring from an upper leaf axils.
-The base of the stem of an inflorescence has a cluster of small leaf-like bracts as does each branch within the inflorescence.
+The stem at the base of the inflorescence has a cluster of small leaf-like bracts as does each branch within the inflorescence.

-The flowers are 5-parted, with whitish tubular corollas that flare at the tips into 5 petals which usually are notched at the top.
+The flowers are 5-parted, with whitish tubular corollas that flare at the tips into 5 petals which usually are notched at the tip where they are the widest.
 The five white filamented stamens have brown anthers for contrast.
 The style is divided.
 Both stamens and style are greatly exserted from the corolla.
 The calyx is much reduced.
-Each flower has prickly green bracts and the entire ball has at its base a small rosette of small bracts.
+Each flower has prickly green bracts and the entire umbel ball has at its base a small rosette of small bracts.
 In bloom, the flowers have a honey-like scent.

-Seed: The flowers mature to a scaly dry fruit that splits into 2 seeds.
+Seed: The flowers mature to a scaly dry fruit - a schizocarp - that splits into 2 seeds - mericarps.
 Seeds require 60 days of cold stratification for germination.

-Habitat: Rattlesnake Master grows from a small bundle of roots and a taproot into a stout stem in dry-mesic to wet-mesic prairie environments.
+Habitat: Button eryngio grows from a small bundle of roots and a taproot into a stout stem in dry-mesic to wet-mesic prairie environments.
 An unusual plant for its strap like leaves and spiny margins, resembling the yucca of the southwest.
 It is easy to grow in the home landscape in well drained soils with full sun.

 Comparisons: In our area and the central U.S. there are no other plants that are confusing with this species.